garabik/grc/contrib/mrsmith/README.md

-alternative configuration files for some commands
+alternative configuration files for some commands, contributed by mrsmith